l33tdaima/l33tdaima/p198m/README.md

-# 198. House Robber (Easy)
+# 198. House Robber (Medium)

 You are a professional robber planning to rob houses along a street.
 Each house has a certain amount of money stashed, the only constraint stopping you from robbing each of them is that adjacent houses have security system connected and _it will automatically contact the police if two adjacent houses were broken into on the same night_.

-Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.
+Given an integer array `nums` representing the amount of money of each house, return the maximum amount of money you can rob tonight _without alerting the police_.

 ### Example 1: